asasinmode/chat-room-battles/README.md

 # Chat Room Battles

-This is the repository for **Chat Room Battles**, my browser, text-based auto battler.
+This is the repository for **Chat Room Battles**, an auto-battler where you construct messages with emojis then send them to battle against other players.

 # Contributing